In this post, I will show you the advantages and limitations of Object Storage.

 Object-based storage encourages users to add and configure several metadata tags as needed for a more efficient object location.

-For example, from a healthcare point of view, an X-ray may contain information regarding a patient's age, height, weight, and the type of injury that the patient sustained, among others.
+For example, from a healthcare perspective, an X-ray may contain information regarding a patient’s age, height, weight, and the type of injury they sustained, among other details.

 7. Reduced Cost

-In some cases, purchasing an object-based storage technology practically costs less than expanding standard filesystems or adding brand-new ones.
+In some cases, purchasing an object-based storage technology can be more cost-effective than expanding standard file systems or adding new ones.

 Most object-based storage services employ a pay-as-you-go pricing scheme.
-As a result, the pricing doesn't incur any capital investment or upfront cost.
+As a result, the pricing incurs no capital investment or upfront costs.

 Moreover, you only have to pay a fee for the monthly subscription, which covers a determined amount of bandwidth usage, data retrieval, application programming interface (API) transactions, and, most importantly, storage capacity.